JJ/granada-off/text/geekery.md

 From there it is just a short stretch to the Paseo de la Bomba, which you cannot miss if you are into big steam machines, or into steampunk.

->You might take a detour to check out the "haunted" hause not so far
+>You might take a detour to check out the "haunted" mansion not so far
 >from there, described in the chapter on hauntings.

 Despite its name, which might or might not be due to a bomb falling